RedisJSON/RedisJSON/docs/commands.md

 For new Redis keys the `path` must be the root.
 For existing keys, when the entire `path` exists, the value that it contains is replaced with the `json` value.

-A key (with its respective value) is added to a JSON Object (in a Redis ReJSON data type key) if and only if it is the last child in the `path`.
-The optional subcommands modify this behavior for both new Redis ReJSON data type keys as well as the JSON Object keys in them:
+A key (with its respective value) is added to a JSON Object (in a Redis RedisJSON data type key) if and only if it is the last child in the `path`.
+The optional subcommands modify this behavior for both new Redis RedisJSON data type keys as well as the JSON Object keys in them:

 *   `NX` - only set the key if it does not already exist
 *   `XX` - only set the key if it already exists